 To make the offer more attractive, we can use words like “discount” and combine them with “special” and “limited-time.”
 This way, you can engage up to 38% of customers—that’s how many see discounts as a good reason to buy.

-Here are more greed power words to consider:
+Here are more greed power words to consider for sales and marketing:

 Don’t miss out